frankmayer/ArangoDB-PHP-Core/README.md

 Notes:

 While PHP 5.3 is still supported, the core client runs faster and with a smaller memory footprint, when used with PHP 5.4 and newer.
+PHP 5.4 and up also have some handy new features, like traits or Class member access on instantiation.
 In other words...
 Do yourself a favor and upgrade to PHP 5.4 or even better to PHP 5.5.